 Dead and Gone: The Arnold family and friends, 1932 and 1933.

-In this picture of Uncle Cyril’s wedding day, my father appears carrying his son Noel.
+Below: In this picture of Uncle Cyril’s wedding day, probably in 1933, my father is carrying his son Noel.
 His mother Augusta stands near him.
 My other step-brother John is in his mother’s arms.
 He was born in 1933.
 Many of the guests were unrecorded.

 RECORDS OF UNKNOWN HISTORIES

 Photographs capture past time, we engage with lost places and moments.
 It was miraculous to obtain the family photographs above with the names of so many written in them.
 Among the thousands of photographs taken in the late nineteenth and early twentieth century, when photography first became possible for ordinary people, many of their subjects are and always will be unidentified.
 Archives around Australia are full of images taken in unknown places by unknown photographers.
 In the course of looking for images of the Hawkesbury River which could be used for a series of monochrome paintings, I came across these mysterious photos taken on the upper Hawkesbury at some unknown time.
 Who were these men?
 Who took the photos?
 The upper picture seems to have been taken in one of the many creeks along the river – from another boat.
 The lower one was probably taken from a high bank above the stream.
 I have tried to identify the sources, without any success.
 The wooden rowboats look almost exactly the same as the ones my family built.